ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-TimedMode-5.md

     Which of the following is the most suitable approach to implement the encryption?

     - Use CloudTrail and configure the destination S3 bucket to use Server Side Encryption (SSE) with AES-128 encryption algorithm.
 - Use CloudTrail and configure the destination S3 bucket to use Server-Side Encryption (SSE).
     - Use CloudTrail and configure the destination Amazon Glacier archive to use Server-Side Encryption (SSE).
-    - Use CloudTrail with its default settings.
+    - ==Use CloudTrail with its default settings.==

     **Incorrect**

     By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).
 You can also choose to encrypt your log files with an AWS Key Management Service (AWS KMS) key.
 You can store your log files in your bucket for as long as you want.
 You can also define Amazon S3 lifecycle rules to archive or delete log files automatically.
 If you want notifications about log file delivery and validation, you can set up Amazon SNS notifications.